willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 If you don't supply a Pi-hole password here, a random one will be generated at startup and shown in the system startup logs.
 This password is used to access the Pi-hole admin dashboard.

+You should add the _.env_ file to your _.gitignore_ file if you are using git and commiting these files to source control so that you do not reveal your password and IP address.

+An alternative way to set environment variables is by running "`export PIHOLE_PASSWORD=’<password>’`".
+This variable can now be accessed like this `${PIHOLE_PASSWORD}`, as in the docker-compose.yml file.

 ### Unbound configuration file

-Create the configuration file for Unbound by running "`sudo nano unbound-pihole.conf`" with the following contents:
+Create the _unbound-pihole.conf_ file referenced by the Dockerfile with the following contents:

 ```
 # Copied from https://docs.pi-hole.net/guides/unbound/ on 23rd Jan 2021.